Put the Pep Back in Your Step: Effective, At-Home Treatments for Aching Legs

 If your aching legs are caused by overuse or stress injuries, taking a break is the best medicine for them.
 When it comes to this kind of pain, you need to give your body time to heal completely, which means you’ll need to temporarily stop whichever activity caused the aching legs in the first place.
 Usually, you’ll need to take at least two to four weeks off, and sometimes as long as six months, depending on the severity.

 Raise Your Feet

 Even if you don’t need to take several weeks or months off from activity, elevating your legs for a quick rest can help soothe aching legs after a lot of walking or a long day on your feet.
-Elevating your legs above your heart on a leg rest pillow can help improve circulation and reverse any pooling of blood that may have occurred in your feet.
-By draining blood and fluids from your feet, elevating your legs can reduce swelling and varicose veins.
-Elevation is a convenient, passive therapy that can be done whenever you are lying or sitting down, such as while sleeping, watching TV, riding in a car or even sitting at a desk.
+Elevating your legs above your heart on a leg rest pillow can help improve venous blood flow.
+Proper leg elevation helps to reduce swelling and relieve symptoms associated with high venous pressure.
+Improper leg elevation methods can do more harm than good so make sure you check out our Lounge Doctor Leg Rest and learn how to elevate your legs properly.
+Elevation is a convenient, passive therapy that can be done whenever you are lying down, such as while sleeping or watching TV.

 Hot and Cold Therapy